Internship Product Development (FI-MSECIPD)

-For your Internship Product Development you’ll be working in an organization in the (in)formal science education and communication field.
-You’ll experience this work environment, carry out all kinds of relevant tasks, seek active contact with the target audience(s) and meanwhile work on one main task: developing a product for your organization / supervisor that fits the wishes of the client.
+For your Internship Product Development, you will be working in an organization in the (in)formal science education and communication field.
+You will experience this work environment, carry out all kinds of relevant tasks, seek active contact with the target audience(s) and meanwhile work on one main task: developing a product for your organization / supervisor that fits the wishes of the client.

 Organization of the semester

-On Mondays and Tuesdays you will follow other courses of the SEC-programme.
+On Mondays you will follow other courses of the SEC-programme.

 Where can I fulfil my internship?